 The result has been an often unreliable bus system — particularly in inclement weather, during COVID, when students don’t take the bus on a certain day, and when substitute drivers fill in and are unfamiliar with their assigned routes.

 “Communication has been especially critical this year, as COVID has forced us to run multiple routes with varying schedules,” Dana explained.

 Keith’s work has made it clear that at this point in time, districts that embrace technology in their transportation departments will decrease operating costs, improve parent satisfaction, decrease driver training time, and eliminate excess emissions through intelligent routing – all of which are made possible by BusRight.

 The Market for School Buses is Teeming With Opportunity

 “In its previous world, you have all these stakeholders – your mechanics, principals, superintendents, transportation directors – that are all working siloed.
 Now with BusRight, you have this hub where all of these student transportation leaders can finally work together and share their input.”

-With this enormous growth potential on their horizon, BusRight and its founder are poised to drive the future of this industry in a direction of efficiency, safety, and communication.
+With this enormous growth potential on its horizon, BusRight and its founders are poised to drive the future of this industry in a direction of efficiency, safety, and communication.
 We’re proud to be backing this first-time founder and his worthwhile venture.
-And, if you too are energized by BusRights trajectory, check out their open roles!
+And, if you too are energized by BusRight’s trajectory, check out their open roles!